grzesiek-galezowski/tdd-ebook/manuscript/320_Test_Driving_Factories_retrospective.md

 }
 ```

-This way they got a new class to test-drive and the `NotImplementedException` that appeared in the generated `Execute` method, landed on their TODO list.
+This way they got a new class to test-drive, and the `NotImplementedException` that appeared in the generated `Execute` method, landed on their TODO list.
 As their next step, they could pick this TODO item and begin working on them.

-So as you can see, specifying the factory's behavior, although not perfect as a test, allows continuing the flow of TDD.
+So as you can see, a Statement specifying the factory's behavior, although not perfect as a test, allowed continuing the flow of TDD.

 ## What do we specify in the creational Statements?

 Johnny and Benjamin specified what should be the type of the created object.
 Indirectly, they also specified that the created object should not be a null.
-Is there anything else we might want to include in creational specification?
+Is there anything else we might want to include in a creational specification?

-Sometimes, factories make decision what kind of object to return.
+Sometimes, factories make a decision on what kind of object to return.
 In such cases, we might want to specify the different choices that the factory can make.
 For example if a factory looks like this:

 ```csharp
 public class SomeKindOfFactory